kali/readings/README.md

 ![Tract example](tract-example.png)

-This is a incredibly beatiful example with [tract](https://github.com/snipsco/tract) loading a big neural network modern and evaluating on a loop.
+This is a incredibly beautiful example with [tract](https://github.com/snipsco/tract) loading a big neural network modern and evaluating on a loop.

 We know it does not exactly look beautiful...
 But this is 0.1!
 We will get